 In the case of pledged assets, there are two main forms of enforcement, namely by way of a private enforcement and under the rules of the Debt Enforcement Act.
 Private enforcement is generally only permitted where the parties have agreed to this in advance; for example, in the security agreement.
 Private enforcement is possible in relation to all forms of assets, but in practice mainly occurs in connection with moveable assets.
 Private enforcement can take place by a private sale or a public auction or, in relation to assets, the value of which can be objectively determined (for example, listed securities), the pledgee itself purchasing the pledged assets, and applying the proceeds to its claims (Selbsteintritt).
 For securities over intermediated securities, as a matter of law, private enforcement does not need to have been agreed between the parties but is only permitted in respect of intermediated securities that are traded on a representative market.
-Pledges over intermediated security provider.
+Pledges over intermediated securities can also be enforced privately on the bankruptcy of the security provider.
 This is in contrast to pledges over any other assets.